Mokhtarxd/Digital-Menu/README.md

 	}
 	```

-Restart the dev server after changing the variable so Vite can pick up the new value.
+When using the env variable method, restart the dev server so Vite can pick up the new value.

 Refer to [docs/opening-hours.md](docs/opening-hours.md) for advanced formatting tips.